 Then there are the funds of one, where large institutional clients want to allocate more to private equity managers because they’re chasing alpha.
 But since they don't want to be commingled in a fund of 150-200 others, they’re demanding these funds of one.
 If a large public pension fund, for example, were going to allocate $300 million, they’d want their own fund.

 What should private equity and hedge fund managers be evaluating when considering their administrators?

 We see every deal that's being presented each week for alternatives, and there’s no shortage of additional service requests that come along with many of these new proposals.

 We have our standard operating model, and we have some things that are normally asked for just outside of this.
 Increasingly, however, we’re experiencing requests far beyond our standard servicing model.

-Investor servicing is an area where there's a demand and continuous drive by clients for us to provide more.
+Investor servicing is an area where there's a demand from clients for us to provide more.
 This is, in part, because there are increasing amounts of investors who haven’t invested in PE funds before and are allocating more money.
 Also, they all have different asks of what they want to receive from an investor reporting perspective.
 We view our ability to adapt quickly to evolving client needs as a key differentiator to our service provision.